bxtp4p-demos/arc-demo/README.md

 - Create a [Codespace secret](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-secrets-for-your-codespaces) named `ARC_DEMO_TOKEN` with the value of the personal access token created in the previous step
 - Create another Codespace secret named `ARC_CONFIG_URL` with the value of the GitHub organization you want to create the runners in (e.g., `https://github.com/bxtp4p-demos`)
 - Start the Codespace
-- Make sure that Minikube is running by running `minikube start`
+- Make sure that Minikube is running by running `minikube start` in the terminal

 ## Using the runners in an Actions workflow